Frequently Asked Questions

 Laparoscopy is a surgical procedure under general anesthesia.
 Generally, a small incision is made in the belly button and the abdomen is filled with CO2 gas.
 This lifts the abdomen away from the internal organs, giving the surgeon a better view.
 The lighted laparoscope with a camera is then inserted into the abdomen.
 Three to four other small incisions may be made in the abdomen so additional surgical instruments can be used during the surgery.

-During the laparoscopy, Dr Orbuch examines the pelvic organs, looking for obvious and atypical endometriosis lesions as well as endometriomas (endometriosis-filled cysts), adhesions, and scarring.
-Dr Orbuch performs a complete look at the entire abdomen to the pelvis.
+During the laparoscopy, Dr. Kerin Orbuch examines the pelvic organs, looking for obvious and atypical endometriosis lesions as well as endometriomas (endometriosis-filled cysts), adhesions, and scarring.
+Dr. Kerin Orbuch performs a complete look at the entire abdomen to the pelvis.
 She looks at the diaphrogms, liver, gallbladder, appendix, small intestines, large intestines, ovaries, uterus, cul de sac, bladder and everywhere in between.
 Her abdominal and pelvic survey is very thorough leaving no stone unturned!
 Depending on your history and symptoms, the doctor may also look for fibroid tumors or other abnormalities.
 Other procedures, such as a hysteroscopy (an examination of the inside of the uterus) may also be performed.

 Diagnosis and treatment of endometriosis takes place during the same procedure.
 All specimens for endomtriosis are EXCISED and will be sent to the lab for biopsy.
 This will document the presence or absence of endometriosis.
 If fibroids are removed they will also be sent to pathology.
 If an ovarian cyst is removed, it too will be sent to pathology.
-Dr Orbuch concludes the surgery with a cystoscopy to look in the bladder.
+Dr. Kerin Orbuch concludes the surgery with a cystoscopy to look in the bladder.

 How long will I be in the hospital?